 Notice Of Privacy Practices

 At CAP we are committed to acting professionally and responsibly to ensure the confidentiality of your protected health information (PHI).
-We are also required by law to maintain the privacy of your PHI, provide you with this notice, and abide by the terms of this notice.
+We are also required by law to maintain the privacy and security of your PHI, provide you with this notice, and abide by the terms of this notice.
 This notice explains how we can use and share information about you, informs you about your rights, and how you can exercise them.
 Please review it carefully.

 We reserve the right to change the terms of this notice.
 You will be notified of any changes made and this notice will be posted on our website at (http://www.cascadeaids.org).
 You may also request a new notice be mailed to you.

-How We Use or Share Information
+How We Use or Share Information:

 The following are ways we may use and share PHI for your treatment, payment, and our business operations: